apoirrier/CTFs-writeups/AwesomeCTF2020/Crypto/Mysterious Masquerading Message.md

 696e697469616c69736174696f6e3132 -> initialisation12
 ```

-Well, this looks like a key and an IV (so I think about AES-CBC).
+Well, this looks like a key and an IV (so there is probably an ARS-CBC encrypted message somewhere).

-Finally, the binary code is decrypted as (use From binary):
+Finally, the binary code is decrypted as (using From binary):

 ```
 90988c9befe5ea3f5a91effe03060a8714dfc20088415570b394ce9cd32be718